 I forgot to add parsley to make it look fancy.
 Just imagine it for me because someone (ahem, Thom) ate this before I could re-shoot the photo.[/caption]

 If you are on the Keto Diet than this traditional dish needs a bit of tweaking.
 The original recipe calls for potatoes but I have found that leaving them out doesn't change the flavor too much.

-If you are already accustomed to the high carb version of this dish, you can add a couple of stalks of celery without changing the nutrition or the flavor toooooo much.
+If you are already accustomed to the high carb version of Beef Bourguignon, you can add a couple of stalks of celery without changing the nutrition or the flavor toooooo much.
 This sort of makes up for the potatoes.
-I add celery when I have it and skip it when I don’t.
+I add celery when I have it and skip it when I don't.

 As a Keto Blogger, I rarely make a dish more than once.
 Even our favorites wait for months in between.

 But this is a dish that I made wayyyy before Keto and try to fit it in a least every other month because it's a family favorite, keeps well and isn't too complicated.

 I know it by heart and it's a comfort food around here.